 - US corn yields (mostly rainfed) are rising at a rate of 1.852 bu/ac year, which is not much more than the foregoing Nebraska rainfed corn rate.

 - Large season-to-season fluctuations occur in rainfed corn yields because of annual variance in rainfall amounts and distribution.

 - Irrigated corn yields are predictably high each year, so investing in yield-improving technological inputs is less risky and potentially more profitable.

 - Such investments are likely why the yield difference between irrigated and rainfed corn production in Nebraska is widening on average by 0.41 (about 4/10) bu/ac per year.

 Nebraska Irrigated and Rainfed Corn Acreage Trends

-- Rainfed acreage, however, has doubled from about 2 million acres in the 1980s to almost 4 million acres in the last five years.
+- Rainfed acreage, however, has doubled from about 2 million acres in the 1980s to about 4 million acres in the last five years.